antonjim-te/thousandeyes-splunk-integrations-workshop/docs/service_map/basic/create_splunk_apm_integration.md

-# Create Splunk APM Integration
+# Create a Splunk APM Integration

 We need to provide to ThousandEyes the Splunk Observabiltiy APM url and token to be able to get the traces and represent it as a Service Map.
 We will be using the credentials from the Splunk Observability owned by ThousandEyes, as the traces will be coming from the OpenTelemetry demo application running in the cloud.